BitcoinDesign/Guide/guide/how-it-works/lightning-services.md

 You can learn more about how liquidity works on our [liquidity]({{ '/guide/how-it-works/liquidity/' | relative_url }}) page.

-Some LSPs may also offer channel management, routing, backups and [other services]({{ '/guide/how-it-works/lightning-services/#what-are-lightning-wallet-servers' | relative_url }}), but these are not limited to being offered by LSPs.
+Some LSPs may also offer channel management, routing, backups, and [other services]({{ '/guide/how-it-works/lightning-services/#what-are-lightning-wallet-servers' | relative_url }}), but these are not limited to being offered by LSPs.

 {% include picture.html
    image = "/assets/images/guide/how-it-works/lightning-services/Inbound-liquidity-as-a-service.png"